nens/threedi-scenario-downloader/README.rst

   $ venv/bin/pytest

-Before runningg the tests, create a file (in this directory) called ``test_api_key.txt`` and add a lizard **api key**.
+Before running the tests, create a file (in this directory) called ``test_api_key.txt`` and add a lizard **api key**.
 Just the key, on one line.
 The tests will complain otherwise.
 In the github action, this .txt file is filled with the ``TEST_API_KEY`` github secret.